 Why does this matter to you?

-The more experienced you become casting a bait casting reel, the less important this will become and the less spool tension you’ll need applied to cast without problems.
+The more experienced you become casting a baitcasting reel, the less important this will become and the less spool tension you’ll need to be applied to cast without problems.

 How To Set Spool Tension For Casting Success

 Spool your reel with a preferred fishing line and tie your catfish rig on the end of the line.

 The spool tension requires adjustment for different line weights and even the amount of weight on your catfish rig.